parsae80/MMOA-RAG-comp579/README.md

 ## 🔍 Project Highlights

 - **Domain Adaptation to Finance**
-  Applies MMOA-RAG to complex financial texts such as earnings call transcripts and SEC filings, where accurate retrieval and reasoning are critical.
+  Applies MMOA-RAG to complex financial texts such as finQA, where accurate retrieval and reasoning are critical.

 - **Multi-Agent Proximal Policy Optimization (MAPPO)**
   Each module is treated as a cooperating agent trained via **shared reward signals** (F1 score + retrieval accuracy), enabling joint policy optimization.

-- **Ablation via Module Freezing**
-  Investigates how individual components (e.g., query rewriting) contribute to overall performance by freezing them during training.

 - **Baseline Comparisons**
   Evaluated against:
-  - Standard RAG
   - Single-agent PPO

 ## 📚 Datasets Used